xuja0812/xuja0812/README.md

 ## Hi, I'm Jasmine 👋

-I'm a rising second-year at Carnegie Mellon University studying Computer Science.
+I'm a student at Carnegie Mellon University studying Computer Science.
 I'm interested in full stack development, cloud computing, and AI/ML applications.

 ### Currently, I am:
 👩‍💻 Working as a Software Developer Intern on the product side at [Fermyon Technologies](https://www.fermyon.com/)